tsyirvo/react-native-starter/README.md

 And if you are using Xcode clean the project or even the build folder via `Product > Clean`

+You can auto generate some files for common tasks such as creating a new component with `yarn createComponent` or add a new reducer and actions with `yarn createReducer`.

 ## Other